gunstonpaul/random_coordinate_generator/README.md

 To install the server / API

-- In the root application directory run npm install
+- in the /backEnd/ directory run npm install

 To start the server / API
-- In the root application directory run npm start
+- in the /backEnd/ directory run npm start

 To install the React Front-end
-- in the /frontEnd/codechallenge/ directory run npm install
+- in the /frontEnd/ directory run npm install

 To To start the React Front-end
-- in the /frontEnd/codechallenge/ directory run npm start
+- in the /frontEnd/ directory run npm start